Tourist development in Katelios began is relatively low key but with new apartment blocks and hotels built every season.

 Katelios is located in the south-east of Kefalonia, about 25km from Argostoli.
-It is long and flat and has as a large turtle nesting beach at the western end.
+It has a long and flat sandy beach with a major turtle nesting beach at the western end.

-Now little more than a tourist beach resort Katelios has two main parts.
-The beachside strip has a few tavernas and shops beneath a string of large trees while, set back inland and about 1km from the beach, are the bulk of the apartment blocks along a road that cuts through olive and citrus groves.
+Katelios has two main areas.
+The beach area has a few tavernas and shops strung out beneath large plane trees while, about one kilometreinland from the beach, are found most of the holiday hotels and apartments surrounded by olive groves.

-The Marine Turtle Project records the nests on the nearby beaches of Kaminia and Mounda and is staffed by volunteers from all over the world.
-The main turtle beach is at Mounda, a 15 min walk around the headland.
+The Marine Turtle Project is staffed by volunteers from all over the world and looks after the turtle beach is at Mounda, justaround the headland to the west.

-Other places of interest are the wine estates of Mavrata, noted for their Robolla wines and the Sissia Monastery and church of the Virgin of the Snakes.
-There is a local bus service to Skala and to Poros or in the opposite direction to Argostoli but car hire is recommended as the Katelios area is quite remote.
+Local places of interest are the wine estates at Mavrata, noted for its famous Robolla wines, the impressive Sissia Monastery and the church of the Virgin of the Snakes.
+There are regular bus services to Poros via Skala and to Argostoli.